A relativistic non-perturbative local model of fractons and its non-local perturbative hidden sector: The fracton dispersion relation

-In analogy with the confining propagators of QCD \cite{Gribov:1977wm,Sobreiro:2005ec,Dudal:2005na,Dudal:2008sp,Dudal:2011gd,Capri:2012cr,Pereira:2013aza,Capri:2015ixa} we can interpret the result by classifying four phases of the model.
-They are: \begin{itemize} \item \emph{Massless phase}: The simple case where $e=\mu=0$ and all states are massless.
-This situation defines a gapless model for fractonic matter.
+The analysis of the fracton spectrum clearly depends on the parameters $e$ and $\bar{\mu}$, defined in \eqref{resc2} and \eqref{massrenorm0}.

+Let us start the scrutinization of the fracton spectrum generated by the dispersion relation \eqref{drel2} by looking at the high energy regime and considering real masses $e_\pm$.
+The dispersion relation \eqref{drel2} becomes $p^4=0$.
+Or, from \eqref{drel3}, two massless states.
+From the quantum field theoretical point of view, this situation corresponds to a propagator of the form $\braket{\Phi|\Phi}\sim p^{-4}$.
+Although such a propagator is usually unrelated to physical states, it is associated with a long-range potential.
+Thus, at very high energies, bound states may appear due to this potential.

+We split the spectrum analysis into three parts: the case where $\bar{\mu}^4$ is positive definite; the case $\bar{\mu}^4=0$; and $\bar{\mu}^4<0$.
+In all cases, we keep $e^2$ positive definite.
+Thence, the analysis is subjected to vary along the possible values of

-\item \emph{Massive phase}: The general case for $e^4\geq4\mu^4$.
-In this regime, we have the most general case where fractons occur with two distinct masses given by \eqref{poles1}.
-The special case $e^4=4\mu^4$ provides a unique type of fractonic matter with mass $e^2/2$.
+It turns out that we have six different possibilities.
+The first three are: \begin{itemize} \item \emph{Massive phase plagued with tachyons}: First we consider $\bar{\mu}^4>0$.
+In this regime, we have the situation where fractons occur generally with two distinct masses given by the \eqref{poles1}.
+However, only one of these masses is positive,

-\item \emph{Mixed phase}: If $\mu=0$, the original Higgs mechanism proposal introduced in the action \eqref{actphi} is out of the play.
-And fractons acquire two possible modes: a massless mode and a massive one with mass given by $=e^2$.
-Thus, the Higgs potential of the model is not the only responsible for the gap in our fracton model.
-We can interpret this result as a consequence of the non-perturbative character of the original action \eqref{actp}, \emph{i.e.} the gap can also arise from the non-perturbative aspects of the model.
+Therefore, the states with mass $e_-^2$ are directly identified with tachyons.
+It seems thus, at first sight, that the case of positive $\bar{\mu}^4$ is ruled out for the present model.

+\item \emph{Tachyon-free massive phase $\#1$}: Considering now $\bar{\mu}^4=0$, which means that, as seen from expression \eqref{mubar1}, some parameters of the model must obey a constraint, namely